top of page

 Primary Source Analysis: 'Black Samuel' and the Doucet Family's Farm, 1796

 I’ve studied the papers of the eighteenth-century Acadian merchant captain, Pierre Doucet, for over five years, and every time I revisit and review the archival collection, I turn up new evidence that I overlooked previously.
-The documents left by Captain Doucet and his son, Colonel Anselm (or Samuel) Doucet, constitute the Fonds Famille Dousett (or Doucet) at the Centre Acadien, Université Sainte-Anne.
-While a microfilm of this fonds is held at the Nova Scotia Archives in Ha
+The documents left by Captain Doucet and his son, Colonel Anselm (or Samuel) Doucet, constitute the Fonds Famille Dousett (or Doucet) at the Centre Acadien, Université Sainte-Anne .
+While a microfilm of this fonds is held at the Nova Scotia Archives in

 Colby Gaudet